 Baillie Gifford’s stake in NIO

 Another long-term investor in NIO is Baillie Gifford.
-This Scottish fund acquired an 11.4% stake in NIO in 2018, and increased its stake in January 2020 to 13.1%.
+The Scottish fund acquired an 11.4 percent stake in NIO in 2018 and increased its stake in January 2020 to 13.1 percent.
 In January, NIO’s condition was quite weak.
 The company was reeling, with a high cash burn rate and survival issues.
-Baillie Gifford’s philosophy, however, is to “think in decades.
+However, Baillie Gifford’s philosophy is to “think in decades.
 Not quarters.”

 Baillie Gifford’s conviction in NIO

 The fund’s conviction in NIO is proving to be correct—the stock has seen a turnaround and huge gains.
-Whereas Baillie Gifford thinks NIO could be worth $300 billion, its current market capitalization is close to $15 billion.
-Baillie Gifford’s other EV bet, Tesla (NASDAQ:TSLA), is also paying off very well, with a 260% year-to-date gain.
+While Baillie Gifford thinks NIO could be worth $300 billion, its current market capitalization is close to $15 billion.
+Baillie Gifford’s other EV bet, Tesla is also paying off very well with a 260 percent year-to-date gain.

 Should you follow the big fish on NIO stock?